Villvay/veev/README.md

 This is NOT an MVC framework.
 This is much easier to work with.
 This is a completely different perspective
 There are modules, interfaces and templates.
+A module hs a module controller and views.
+A module also can have sub-modules.
+Similar to models in an MVC framework, here you can create "schema" files written in either JSON or php arrays.

 ## Instructions - Getting Started
-1. Check-out this repo to a folder under var/www/html or htdocs
+1. Clone this repo to a folder under var/www/html or htdocs
-2. Start Apache or WAMP
+2. Start your web server [Apache / WAMP / MAMP / LAMP]
-3. Create database from the provided database.sql
+~~3.
+Create database from the provided database.sql~~
-4. Make sure apache can write in to the directory (or you will have to manually copy the .htaccess and framework/config.php)
+3. Make sure apache can write in to the directory (or you will have to manually write the .htaccess and framework/config.php)
-5. Navigate to http://localhost/veev or wherever the folder you checked this out.
+4. Navigate to http://localhost/veev or wherever the folder you cloned this repo into.
-6. Provide database username/password, and modify default settings as needed.
+5. Provide database server username/password, and modify default settings as needed.
-7. configure.php will generate .hraccess and framework/config.php
+6. Set-up script will populate the database (from database.sql), generate .htaccess and framework/config.php

 - Your database settings are now in framework/config.php
 - N.B: If you rename or move the project folder, you will need configure.php; delete .htaccess and framework/config.php to reconfigure.